 How to Earn Miles and Points for YOUR Dines

 Let’s say that for some crazy reason you’re not interested in visiting 12 restaurants in a day.
 Guess what!
 You can still benefit by making sure you’re signed up with a dining rewards program.
-This is free.
+Aside from whatever you spend at the restaurant, this opportunity is completely free.

 Note: There are some other partners you can choose to earn miles or points with, but unless you have a compelling reason to do something different, I’d recommend you go with one of those.

 2. Register your main credit or debit cards with the program.
 Yeah, I know—I have more than 20 credit cards.
 But I only actively use 3-5, so those are all registered.
-Most of the time I dine out, I use my Chase Sapphire Preferred card, since it earns 2x points for all restaurant spending—and this Friday is “First Friday,” where you can actually earn 3x points.
-Bonus!
+Most of the time I dine out, I use my Chase Sapphire Preferred card, since it earns 2x points for all restaurant spending.

 3. There’s no further action.
 Whenever you visit a qualifying restaurant and pay with your card, you will automatically receive miles or points on your next month’s statement.
 It’s easy, free, and especially fun when you earn miles you didn’t expect for a new restaurant.